 The Plan designates approximately 106 acres of land for this use.
 This category is intended for low intensity public recreational uses or activities at a scale and intensity necessary to primarily serve the needs of Town persons, and to preserve the natural and scenic resources of the Town.
-This Future Land Use designation comprises of 89.78 acres, and it is intended for low intensity public recreational uses or activities at a scale and intensity necessary to primarily serve the needs of Town residents, and to preserve the natural and scenic resources of the Town.
-Recreational land use includes the Lake Trail, Seaview Park, Phipps Ocean Park, Par 3 Golf Course, Town Marina, and Morton and Barbara Mandel Recreation Center.
-The amount of land identified as Recreation represents 4.0% of the total land area within Palm Beach (Table 1-1).
-Only public facilities owned, operated, franchised or supervised by a public governmental entity are given this designation.
+Only public facilities, owned, operated, franchised or supervised by a public governmental entity, are given this designation.
 Nonconforming buildings or structures unintentionally damaged or destroyed, such as by fire or other casualty, act of terrorism, war or act of God or nature may exceed what is permitted in this land use category and the land development regulations if rebuilt at the same density and/or intensity, on the same footprint and to the same size and configuration as those nonconforming buildings or structures being replaced.
-Actual construction to replace, restore or reconstruct the nonconforming building or structure shall commence within the time frame outlined in Code Sections 18-237 and 18-238. land development regulations.
+Actual construction to replace, restore or reconstruct the nonconforming building or structure shall commence within the time frame outlined in the land development regulations.